18 Powerful SEO Tips To Increase Your Niche Sites Search Engine Rankings

-Articles optimized for search engines are like peanut butter and jelly sandwiches for digital marketers.
+Articles with SEO tips are like peanut butter and jelly sandwiches for digital marketers.

 You just can’t have enough of them (and for good reason as well).

-As search engines are still the most important traffic source for most niche websites, and a place at the top of Google’s 1st page for the right keywords can still result in hundreds or thousands of visitors.
+Search engines are still the most important traffic source for most niche websites, and a place at the top of Google’s 1st page for the right keywords can still result in thousands of visitors, giving you a strong chance of making more money online

 With new search algorithm updates every few months, Google is constantly enhancing the way it operates and helps users find the most relevant search results for their queries.